How To Avoid Buying In Houston's Flooded Zones

 Also, since it’s zoned to the largest school district in the state (Houston Independent School District), you can have your pick from a number of notable public and private schools you can send your children to.

 A historic district and one of Houston’s most walkable neighborhoods, The Heights (or more accurately, The Greater Heights) is one of the best performing neighborhoods in Houston in terms of real estate appreciation.

 It offers single-family homes, townhomes, and condo options for those looking to move into this area.

 While single-family homes are the most common housing option here, townhomes are also gaining more and more popularity.
 Condos are a bit more limited, considering the neighborhood’s deed restrictions and preference for Victorian-style homes.

 The Greater Heights offers a great commute to downtown, Medical Center, Galleria, and other accessible neighborhoods.
 It also boasts of fun, family-friendly activities like Heights Hike, Bike Trail, White Oak Bayou Trail, and Lights in the Heights, a well-attended event that is planned annually by its very active community.

 Highland Village is a pocket neighborhood located just south of the Highland Village Shopping Center, a popular upscale retail destination.

 Housing options in this area include updated ranch-style homes and larger and newer custom-built homes, all of which can go for as high as $700,000.
 Townhomes and condos are not available in Highland Village though because of its strict deed restrictions.

-Another factor in its rising land values are the International Baccalaureate World Schools serving Highland Village homes, like St. George Place Elementary, Lanier Middle, and Lamar High School.
+Another factor in its rising land values is the International Baccalaureate World Schools serving Highland Village homes, like St. George Place Elementary, Lanier Middle, and Lamar High School.